-Peanut Butter & Jelly Milk Shake – Here’s the final member in our trio of classic Disney’s Hollywood Studios snacks (all of which, I believe, actually date back to when this park was the Disney-MGM Studios).
+Peanut Butter & Jelly Milk Shake – Another classic Disney’s Hollywood Studios snacks that actually dates back to when this park was the Disney-MGM Studios.
 Available at Tune-In Lounge, the bar side of 50’s Prime Time Cafe, this is one of our go-to desserts on hot days.

 The normal version of this is the PB&J Milkshake.
 However, thanks to the miracles of modern technology, chocolate can be added to really up the ante.
 Both taste pretty much as described, which is to say, fantastic.
 I personally prefer the chocolate-added version, which is probably what it’d taste like if you blended vanilla ice cream, jelly, and Reese’s cups.
 Okay, perhaps that description doesn’t make it sound fantastic, but it is.

 Anything at Baseline Tap House – In typical Disney’s Hollywood Studios fashion, we pass the baton from the old guard to the new one.
 Baseline Tap House has an excellent selection of beer, a chill outdoor seating area, and a seriously underrated trio of food items.

-Chocolate-Hazelnut Lunch Box Tart – You’ll also find this Pop Art-esque treat at Woody’s Lunch Box, and it’s one of the best snack values at Walt Disney World.
+Lunch Box Tart – You’ll also find this Pop Art-esque treat at Woody’s Lunch Box, and it’s one of the best snack values at Walt Disney World.
 The flavors change from time-to-time (and seasonally), but we’ve found that they’re all worth trying.

-The pastry here is clearly of a higher, flakier quality and the maple spread coupled with the Nutella inside is to die for.
+The pastry here is clearly of a higher, flakier quality and the spread inside is always tasty.
 It could use about 10000% more bacon on top (better yet, just serve it with a pound of bacon on the side), but that’s a minor quibble for an otherwise excellent dessert.